 Longer tennis racquets are generally lighter than those of standard lengths.

-The three most common sizes for tennis racquets can be viewed below.
+The three most common sizes can be viewed below.

 The grip is where you place your hands on the racquet.
 Choosing an appropriate grip size is important to avoid elbow injuries, as well as getting a secure feel of the racquet.